opiethehokie/march-madness-predictions/README.md

 `conda env create -f environment.yml`

-Predict tournament games for years 2012 - 2017:
+Predict tournament games for years 2015+:

 `python madness.py <year>`

 Probabilities for every possible tournament game are written to CSV files in the results directory.
-These are then used to simulate the tournament and the results are printed to the console.
+These are then used to simulate the tournament and the results are printed to the console to be used for filling out a traditional bracket.

 ## Development